WebAssembly/spec/md-proto/WebAssembly.md

 such as out-of-bounds indices, in this section cause the section to be ignored, and don't trigger validation failures.

-The Names Section contains an [array] of function name descriptors, which each describe names for the function with the corresponding index in the module, and which contain:
+The Names Section consists of an [array] of function name descriptors, which each describe names for the function with the corresponding index in the module, and which consist of:
- - The function name, a [string].
+ - the function name, a [string].
- - The names of the locals in the function, an [array] of [strings].
+ - the names of the locals in the function, an [array] of [strings].

 > Name data is represented as an explicit section in the binary format, however in the text format it may be represented as an integrated part of the syntax for